 A. Text is compatible with assistive technology.
-Pass Additional Information: Pgs 10-15 were checked.
-Whent the window page chaged in size, no horizontal bar appeared.
+Pass Additional Information: Pgs 60-65 were checked.
+When the window page chaged in size, no horizontal bar appeared.
 The font size of all pages checked could be adjusted.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: Pgs 10-15 were checked.
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, Fail media player, or reader) that offers this functionality).
+Additional Information: Pgs 60-65 were checked.
 When changing the font/background color to green text on black, the background color changed to black, and the font color changed to green.
+However there were certain words throughout the pages checked where words were a pink color such as in page 63.